gpestana/notes/talks/dark_web_2018/main_script.md

 that at the end of the day, the technology is just a tool.
 It can be used for good or bad, and it's up to us decide how to use it.

-I'm pretty sure that at this point, you are really skeptical about all of this.
-So today I'd like to address the skepticism around this subject.
+I'm pretty sure that at this point, you are really skeptical about the fact that the dark web should be used by all of us.
+I'd like today to address the skepticism and debunk some myths about the dark web.
 We will discuss the difference between the dark web and the technologies that enable it.
 And why you should even considering using them.
 Hopefully towards the end you will agree with me that using dark web technologies on a daily basis can be beneficial for